-To view our list of pageants click here, this will give you a bit of an idea of the content, length and flavour and a link to download your chosen pageant.
+To view our list of pageants click here, this will give you a bit of an idea of the content, length and flavour.
+Then click on the pageant title link (in blue) to download the script.

 There are traditional pageants, ones with a more contemporary approach, instant pageants, interactive pageants, Christmas plays adapted from children’s books and more…..Enjoy!